Archive for the ‘Travel’ Category

 The service dog or PSD has been individually trained to do work or perform tasks for the benefit of the passenger with a disability; The service dog has been trained to behave properly in public; The handler is aware that the service dog must be under their control at all times; The handler is aware that if their service dog misbehaves in a way that indicates it has not been properly trained, then the airline can treat the service dog like a normal pet; and The handler is aware that they may be liable for damage caused by their service dog’s actions.

-The handler must also certify that their service dog has been vaccinated.
+You also have to confirm that your service dog has been vaccinated.
 The form asks for a veterinarian’s name and contact but does not require the vet’s signature.

-The DOT Transportation Form also asks for the name of the dog’s trainer, which can just be the owner or handler if the dog was trained without the help of another person.
+The DOT Form also asks for the name of the dog’s trainer, which can just be your name if your service dog was trained without the help of another person.

 Download the DOT Form – Service Animal Air Transportation Form (pdf) here.